DomResc/docker-backup-tools/README.md

 - Regularly test the restore process on non-production volumes
 - Set an appropriate retention policy to manage disk space
 - Use the `-s/--skip-used` flag for backup during high traffic times
+- Use higher parallel jobs (`-j`) for systems with plenty of CPU cores and memory
 - Consider using higher compression levels for long-term archival
 - Ensure sufficient free disk space (at least twice the size of your volumes)
 - Monitor backup logs for warnings or errors